WHY SIGN UP for a FARM SHARE CSA SUBSCRIPTION?

 2010 because there were multiple requests from CSA members for

 this product.
 Carrots were considered a vegetable that people would like to see more often, as a result, we teamed up with Jeff Sage to increase carrot production.
 Members asked that we provide more broccoli and we increased production in 2012 to meet that request.
+In 2015, feedback suggested members didn't like one variety of green bean, so moved it from production.

 2. CSA subscribers are guaranteed the best of our produce.